rite-of-moloch/RiteOfMoloch-v1.0/docs/src/src/RiteOfMolochFactory.sol/contract.RiteOfMolochFactory.md

 This function allows the factory operator to change the Hats protocol implementation.
 It first checks that the new Hats protocol address is not the zero address.
-If the check passes, the function updates the `hatsProtocol` variable and calls the `_changeHatsContract` function with the new address.
-It does not emit any events.
+If the check passes, the function updates the `hatsProtocol` variable and calls the `_changeHatsContract` function provided by Hats protocol.

 *Allows the factory operator to change the Hats protocol implementation.*